Browse Great Lakes

 For millennia, Native communities have occupied the southern region of Wisconsin the area that would become Milwaukee.
 In the early 17th century, Potawatomi refugees fleeing Iroquoian raiding parties in central Michigan, established settlements in the Green Bay and Milwaukee areas.
 As the settlements grew into large trade centers, French-Canadian explorers and traders were lured to the area known by the …

-Mnokme was the time when the spirits reawakened and life was restored.
-The thunder of approaching storms was believed to be the mnedok (spirits) returning home.
-Ceremonies were performed thanking the spirits for their winter protection and for fertility as new life emerged.
-The Potawatomi new year began with Nmébnégises (Sucker Fish Moon).
-As the rivers and lakes thawed the …
+In mnokme, meaning time of good rain, the spirits reawaken and life is restored.
+With the thunder of approaching storms, it was believed the mnedok (spirits) return home.
+Ceremonies were performed to thank the spirits for their winter protection and for fertility as new life emerged.
+In regions of the Great Lakes, the Potawatomi new year began with nmébnégises (sucker …

 13in L x 8.5in W x 1.5in H The 234-page medical journal was researched and recorded by Joseph Napoleon Bourassa, who studied medicine at the Choctaw Academy and had close relationships with traditional medicine men before and after removal.
 Listed are health conditions and their medicinal therapies.
 Each treatment is recorded as a recipe, noting wild plants harvested and processed. …